designbychemisax/cordova-plugin-cbeacon/README.md

 #cBeacon

-cBeacon is a plugin for detecting beacons in a region using javascript.
+cBeacon is a cordova plugin for detecting beacons in a simple way using javascript.

-Created using swift and javascript.
+It was created using swift and javascript.

 #Disclaimer